Aeris451/QMnemonic/README.md

-.NET 8 DDD CQRS Entity Framework React project for language learning through courses with flashcard quizzes and readings.
+.NET 8 DDD CQRS Entity Framework MSSQL React project for language learning through courses with flashcard quizzes and readings.
 Work in progress, documentation and docker image soon.
-Remember to replace appsettings.json with your own.
+Remember to replace appsettings.json with your own if you want to run it.